-Dana does not maintain relationships with other financial industry related entities, such as securities brokerdealer firms, futures commission merchants, commodity pool operators, or commodity trading advisors.
+Dana does not maintain relationships with other financial industry related entities, such as securities broker-dealer firms, futures commission merchants, commodity pool operators, or commodity trading advisors.

-Dana serves as the adviser to the Dana Large Cap Equity mutual fund, the Dana Epiphany ESG Small Cap Equity mutual fund, and the Dana Epiphany ESG Equity mutual fund.
+Dana serves as the adviser to the Dana Large Cap Equity mutual fund, the Dana Epiphany Small Cap Equity mutual fund, and the Dana Epiphany Equity mutual fund.
 Together, these are considered "pooled investments."
-Dana may have a financial interest in increasing the amount of assets managed through the pooled investments for which it serves as either adviser or sub-adviser.
-However, Dana employees are not compensated for allocating to, or for the sale of, securities in this manner.
+Dana receives separate investment management compensation for serving as the adviser to each pooled investment, and this separate compensation may incent Dana to increase the amount of client assets invested in pooled investments for which Dana serves as either adviser or sub-adviser.
+However, Dana employees are not compensated for allocating client assets to, or for the sale of, pooled investments in this manner.